 - Late to the Punchline: Erik in this gem from their Stop Poking Me! quotes.

 - Magikarp Power: Early game, Olaf is too squishy to tank effectively for the trio, let alone the 5-player team at large, and Baleog and Erics damage output isn't great enough to let them win even a 3-on-1 fight against a normal hero without losses.
+The fact that everyone's still in lane doesn't help either, since it's hard for them to soak experience without getting bullied out.
 Once they get some Talents under their belt, their damage output spikes much further and they can shred heroes and forts, and while Olaf never really reaches Implacable Man status, he becomes tough enough to serve as a distraction while the others do their thing.
+Furthermore, from the mid-game onward when everyone is rotating around and scrambling for objectives, the Vikings become free to split-soak experience to their heart's content, letting them snowball their team's experience lead.
 Add to it all the utility many of their Talents conveys, and they can become a versatile and deadly wrecking crew by the end of the game.

 - Mechanically Unusual Class: Three heroes in one, they can be controlled individually or as a group; most of their abilities outside of basic attacks are done automatically when properly triggered by their scripting; they have short cooldowns for built-in abilities and more extended cooldowns for abilities which affect all three, including heroics; like Illidan, they have no mana or other resource to power their abilities, which means the only thing determining their effectiveness is the player's skill with micro-management, positioning and choosing talents; finally, the controls take on a more RTS leaning when using them — the number keys for 1, 2 and 3 select individual Vikings (Olaf, Baleog and Erik, respectively) and 4 selects all three at once, with the QWER keys activating skills which affect all three Vikings.